 FLCL runs on this, given that there's no good or evil (only chaos), as both sides are equally corrupt.

 Brick asks Blossom this word-for-word in the fanfiction More Than Human.
 The actual debate they have, however, is never shown.

 In the Batman: Dark Knight fanfic ''A Piece of Glass, the OC Breech Loader repeatedly comments on how sanity is a case of which side of the glass you are on, and on how concepts like Good and Evil are largely redundant thanks to relying on points of view.
 While The Joker doesn't fully agree with her, he is clearly amused by her reasoning enough not to kill her.

 Satan: I can do no wrong, for I do not know what it is.

-Mok in Rock And Rule attempts to allay Zip's concerns about whether it's right to raise a demon during a rock concert with a drug-addled example: "Remember Zip!
+Big Bad Mok in Rock and Rule attempts to allay Zip's concerns about whether it's right to raise a demon during a rock concert with a drug-addled example: "Remember Zip!
 'Evil' spelled backwards is 'live' — and we ALL want to do that, don't we?